absmach/magistrala-docs/docs/kubernetes.md

 ## Deploying Magistrala (Manual Local Deployment)

-This method involves **manually deploying Magistrala** by cloning the Helm chart repository to your local machine, making any necessary customizations, and installing the chart from the local directory.
+This method involves **manually deploying SuperMQ** by cloning the Helm chart repository to your local machine, making any necessary customizations, and installing the chart from the local directory.

 #### Use Case: